 But just because I love to eat bread doesn’t mean that I’m an expert at making it.
 I’ve burnt more than my fair share of loaves.
 I’ve seen my homemade breads collapse and crumble into a mess in the oven.
 And I’ve pulled out rock-hard lumps that I couldn’t cut with a knife, and even if I could cut them, I’d probably chip a tooth trying to eat them.

-Naturally, when I found a so-called “simple” peasant bread recipe, I couldn’t help but raise a skeptical eyebrow.
+Naturally, when I found a so-called “simple” no-knead peasant bread recipe, I couldn’t help but raise a skeptical eyebrow.
 The friendly description said this bread was so easy to make that it was almost impossible to mess up, and I wondered if my notoriously poor bread-making skills would prove that description wrong.

 I gave the recipe a go, and I ended up with this the first time around.